 One of the most beautiful Christmas traditions is setting up a creche during the Advent season.
-A creche is a model of the scene at the manger on the first Christmas in the stable at Bethlehem.
+A creche is a model of the scene of the manger on the first Christmas at Bethlehem.
 A creche can be a small model, set up in the home or a large scene set up at a church or lawn.

 What day do you open Christmas presents?